JuliaYu2002/juliayu2002.github.io/interests.md

 # Video Games

 I mainly play on my Nintendo Switch and 3DS.
 Games such as Spatoon 3, Octopath Traveler 2, Pokemon, Etrian Odyssey and Fire Emblem hold my attention.
+I also play Honkai: Star Rail and Wuthering Waves on my iPad.

 # Machining

 I have CAD experience using SolidWorks and Fusion 360.
 I've also used a lathe to make a Stirling Engine for a class.
+I also have 3D printed a few parts for a robot I've worked with.

 # Coding